ACTING CHIEF EXECUTIVE OFFICER

 GENERAL MANAGER, Queensland Operations

 Richard joined TIQ in July 2017, bringing with him over 15 years’ commercial and government experience in senior executive roles in sports management and events.
 His career has spanned consulting, business development, financial control and management, and stakeholder engagement and management.

 Richard joined the public sector in mid-2005 and since then has had wide experience in Queensland Government operations, including regional services and sport and recreation services at all levels.

-Prior to joining TIQ, he was Deputy Director-General – Sport & Recreation Services with the Department of National Parks, Sport and Racing.
+Prior to joining TIQ, he was Deputy Director-General – Sport and Recreation Services with the Department of National Parks, Sport and Racing.

 He holds a Bachelor of Financial Administration from the University of New England.